koss-null/FuncFrog/README.md

 In addition to the functions described above, the `pipe` package also provides several utility functions that can be used to create common types of `Pipe`s, such as `Range`, `Repeat`, and `Cycle`.
 These functions can be useful for creating `Pipe`s of data that follow a certain pattern or sequence.```

-## Is this package stable?

-In short: not yet.
-However, for each release I manually test everything that has been modified since the previous release, and I have a growing set of unit tests.
-While it may not be suitable for use in production environments, it should be stable enough for use in pet projects.
-I will provide more convincing quality guarantees and benchmarks with the v1.0.0 release.

 ## Examples

 ### Basic example: